 Watch for serious diarrhea and seek treatment if you get it.
 On my return to Thailand I had food poisoning.
 I had to go to the toilet 50 (not 15) times in a day.
 Saw this as SERIOUS so went to hospital.
 After blood test and stool sample test I met with a doctor.
 Waited for lab results then I met with doctor again got diagnosis and treatment.
 Paid bill (11$), took medication and then I recovered.

 Mary the street food just about anywhere in Thailand is fine.
 Thai people do not generally cook anything at home.
 Thais live off street food so if the Thais are buying from a particular street vendor they are locals and know the food is safe.
 I have had more tummy problems in Thailand from expensive restaurants than from cheap street food.
-If you need a hotel room for your stay you can check out this site http://www.ihotelthai.com/ over 7 years agoAnswered by Toon Wongsawoon via WorldNomads.com
+If you need a hotel room for your stay you can check out this site http://www.ihotelthai.com/ almost 8 years agoAnswered by Toon Wongsawoon via WorldNomads.com